Skip to content

 Open-source (truly free forever).
 Shotcut, OpenShot, Kdenlive, and Blender fall here.
 The source code is public, the license is GPL or similar, and there is no paid tier holding features hostage.
 You can install on five machines or fifty with no license check.

 Freemium with clean free export.
-DaVinci Resolve, CapCut, Clipchamp, and iMovie sit in this bucket.
-The vendor charges for advanced features (8K export, premium stock, team accounts) but the baseline export is watermark-free on the free tier.
-We confirmed each of these on test exports before including them.
+DaVinci Resolve, CapCut, Clipchamp, and iMovie sit here.
+The vendor charges for advanced features, but the baseline free export is watermark-free.
+Check the current license terms before using any free tier for commercial work.

 Freemium with watermarked free tier.
 Filmora, Movavi, KineMaster, InVideo, and Wondershare DemoCreator all stamp a watermark onto free exports.
 Purchasing a license is the only legitimate removal path.
 If you want to understand the tradeoffs, we’ve written a dedicated guide on how to export Filmora without the watermark and one specifically on the Filmora watermark and what removes it.

-We built a standardized 90-second test project in each editor: three clips (4K H.265 source), two cross-fade transitions, one royalty-free music bed, two text overlays, and a color correction pass.
-We exported each project twice, once at 1080p H.264 for social and once at 4K H.265 for archive.
-The MacBook Pro M2 with 16 GB RAM handled every export; the Windows 11 laptop (Ryzen 5 5600U, 16 GB RAM) was our second confirmation.
+Before committing a client or channel workflow to any free editor, build a short sample project in the editor: three clips, two cross-fade transitions, one royalty-free music bed, two text overlays, and a color correction pass.
+Export once at 1080p H.264 for social and, if the editor supports it, once at 4K H.265 for archive.

 #System Requirements for the Seven Free Editors